 About eServices for employers

-In January, we launched eServices — a new secure website to conduct much of your Employment Security Department business.
+eServices is a secure website for conducting much of your Employment Security Department business.
 To use it, you’ll first need to create an eServices account, which requires several steps.
 Please read this page before starting the process.
 This user guide also will help you sign in and navigate.
 The more you know, the easier it will be!

 In eServices, you can: